This post may contain affiliate links. Read the full disclosure here.

-Babies can’t salt until about 4 months old, but they have a keen sense for sweet, bitter, and sour flavors.
+Babies can’t taste salt until about 4 months old, but they have a keen sense of sweet, bitter, and sour flavors.
 Breastmilk is very sweet, which is why babies love it.

 22. It’s Normal.
 Period.

 Female babies can menstruate after birth.
 In the womb, babies are exposed to extremely high levels of estrogen.
-After a baby is born and those estrogen levels drop significantly and quickly, which causes something called pseudomenstruation.
-This means you might find a little blood in your babies diaper during her first week of life, but don’t worry because it’s completely normal.
+After a baby is born, those estrogen levels drop significantly and quickly, which causes something called pseudo menstruation.
+This means you might find a little blood in your baby’s diaper during her first week of life, but don’t worry because it’s completely normal.

 Birthmarks on babies are very common and about one-third of all babies are born with one or more of them.